blynkkk/blynk-library/docs/Implementing.md

 TODO: Porting guide.

-But some devices are programmed by other languages, like:
+But some devices are programmed in other languages, like:
 * Espruino, JavaScript, Node.JS
 * MicroPython, Python
 * NodeMCU, eLua